(Editor’s note: This post was originally published on oreilly.com.)

 We realized that recommendations were an inexact problem.
 We were looking for ways to find the closest users to a given user, but we didn’t need 100% accuracy.
 We looked for ways to approximate similarity without having to calculate it exactly.

 Principal contributor Dave Griffith came across MinHash from a Google News academic paper.
 MinHash, or minwise independent permutations, allows approximating Jaccard similarity.
 Applying this measure to jobs that two users clicked on at Indeed, we see that the more jobs these two users have in common, the higher their Jaccard similarity.
-Calculating Jaccard similarity for all pairs of users is O(n2), and with MinHash, we can reduce this down to O(n).
+Calculating Jaccard similarity for all pairs of users is O(n2)

 The MinHash of a set of items, given a hash function h1, is defined as taking the hash of all items in that set using that hash function, and then taking the minimum of those values.
 A single hash function is not sufficient to approximate the Jaccard similarity because the variance is too high.
 We have to use a family of hash functions to reasonably approximate Jaccard distance.
 With a family of hash functions, MinHash can be used to implement personalized recommendations with tweakable Jaccard similarity thresholds.